Wedding Ceremony Music: Complete Guide - Cheese Wedding Cake Shop

 Successful collaboration with your wedding musicians hinges on clear, proactive communication and thoughtful song selection.
 Establish direct communication channels early on to ensure your music preferences are fully understood and respected throughout the planning process.

-Share your vision by creating detailed must-play and do-not-play lists, and don't hesitate to explain the significance behind special songs.
+Share your vision by creating detailed must-play and do-not-play lists, and don't hesitate to explain the significance behind memorable songs.
 Your choices should engage guests emotionally while creating lasting memories.
 These communication techniques help your musicians grasp the emotional weight of certain pieces and deliver more meaningful performances.

 Be specific about timing requirements for key ceremony moments, from the processional to the license signing.
 Plan for 5-10 prelude songs to set the mood before the ceremony begins properly.